-Progression is monitored by the Assistant Dean Undergraduate Programs and the AUSON faculty.
+Progression is monitored by the Dean of the School of Nursing and the AUSON faculty.
 Students must meet the following requirements to maintain continuous progression/enrollment in the nursing major:

 - 1. Maintain a cumulative GPA of 2.75 in their current degree program; - a.
 This means that transfer credit hours and/or courses from previous Averett degree(s) will not be included when computing your GPA as a nursing major. - 2.
 Criminal background check remains satisfactory per VBON regulations; - 3.
 Satisfactorily meet both didactic and clinical elements of each clinical course - a.
-If a student fails a nursing clinical course during the semester, s/he will be removed from that course and any other nursing course in which s/he is enrolled.
+If a student fails a nursing clinical course during the semester, s/he will be removed from that course.
 The student will be allowed to remain enrolled in non-clinical nursing courses for the remainder of the semester. - b.
-In each course with a clinical component, exams/tests/quizzes will count as 70% of the course grade, and the final exam will count as 10% of the final clinical course grade. - 4.
-Satisfactory skills lab performance; - 5.
-Continued health clearance; - 6.
-Current CPR certification.
+NUR 211-successful completion of this course is required for continued progression in NUR 210.

-Failure to meet any of these requirements may result in dismissal from the nursing major.
-If a student earns a grade below a "C" for any course required for the nursing major, she/he will be dismissed from the nursing major.
-Students who have been dismissed may reapply after one semester away - either the Fall or Spring semester.
+- c.
+If a student fails a non-clinical course, she/he can remain enrolled in non-clinical courses. - d.
+In each course with a clinical component, exams/tests will count as 70% of the course grade, and the final exam will count as 10% of the final clinical course grade. - 4.
+Satisfactorily meets the didactic elements of a non-clinical course. - 5.
+If a student earns a grade below a "C" for any course required for the nursing major, she/he will be not be able to progress in the nursing major.
+Students who have been dismissed may reapply after one semester away either the Fall or Spring semester.
 (Summer sessions do not count toward the one semester away.)
-Readmission is not guaranteed; however, all applications will be reviewed by the nursing faculty.
+Readmission is not guaranteed; however, all applications will be reviewed by the nursing faculty. - 6.
+Satisfactory skills lab performance; - 7.
+Continued health clearance; - 8.
+Current CPR certification; - 9.
+Continued compliance with the SSPP program as applicable; - 10.
+Continued compliance with all School of Nursing policies.